What data do we access?

 In the selected repositories, the app can access:

-pull requests (read-write) – currently to be able to comment pull requests
+• Used to be able to comment on pull requests

-In the organizational level the app has read-only access to organization members, teams, and blocked users.
+At the organizational level, the app has read-only access to organization members, teams, and blocked users.

 From each authenticated user, the app gets read-only access to their email.